-4.2.1 It is anticipated that the fieldwork will take a total of 6 weeks to complete, by a team consisting of a Project Officer directing up to 6 Project Archaeologists, under the management of a Senior Project Manager.
-The programme and staff resources may vary from those summarised here to reflect the local site conditions, the density of archaeological remains encountered or the division of access to each area.
+4.2.1 It is anticipated that the fieldwork will take a total of 4 weeks to complete, by a team consisting of a Project Supervisor directing up to 4 Project Archaeologists, under the management of a Senior Project Manager.
+The programme and staff resources may vary from those summarised here to reflect the local site conditions and density of archaeological remains encountered.

-4.2.2 All fieldwork undertaken by OA is overseen by the Head of Fieldwork (Oxford), Gerry Thacker MClfA.
+4.2.2 All fieldwork undertaken by OA is overseen by the Head of Fieldwork (Oxford), Gerry Thacker MCIIfA.